alexkanchev/work-tracker-ai/README.md

 ## 📖 Overview

 Work Tracker AI is a sleek, modern desktop application that helps you monitor and improve your productivity.
 It runs silently in the background, tracking your application usage and providing real-time efficiency scores powered by AI analysis.

-Uses TesseractOCR and Facebook's BART AI to determine what the user's doing.
+Uses TesseractOCR and Facebook's BART AI to determine what the user is doing.

 ## 🎨 Screenshots